 During another occasion, while walking to my hotel late one night, my friends and I were accosted by an overly aggressive street person.
 In seconds it became obvious that he wanted money and would not take no for an answer.

-In my mind, the greatest benefit to come from the Global War on Terror (GWOT) has been the reexamination of traumatic medical care.
-Where we once left caring for injured people to the professionals, the war in Iraq and Afghanistan proved that the pros could not be everywhere at once and that we needed to teach our troops to provide immediate care for their buddies while they waited for the pros to arrive.
+In my mind, the greatest benefit to come from the global war on terror (GWOT) has been the reexamination of traumatic medical care.
+Where we once left caring for injured people to the professionals, the wars in Iraq and Afghanistan proved that the pros couldn’t be everywhere at once and that we needed to teach our troops to provide immediate care for their buddies while they waited for the pros to arrive.

 For several years I taught the Tactical Combat Casualty Care (TCCC) program to young military troops.
-It seemed obvious to me that if we could teach 18 and 19 year old kids to keep their buddies alive on the battlefield, the average American citizen or police officer could be taught the same thing.
-We, my company, developed the Beyond the Band Aid program to do just that.
+It seemed obvious to me that if we could teach 18 and 19-year-old kids to keep their buddies alive on the battlefield, the average American citizen or police officer could be taught the same thing.
+We — my company — developed the Beyond the Band Aid program to do just that.

 The same mentality goes for dealing with life-threatening medical emergencies.
 Sure, we should call 911 and get the pros moving in our direction, but we can also take positive steps to stop the bleeding while we wait for the ambulance.

 A major bleeding injury, such as a compromised artery in an arm or leg, will result in the patient going into irreversible shock in minutes…four or five, not twenty.
-If the ambulance is ten minutes away and you don’t stop the arterial bleed, that person is not going to make it.
+If the ambulance is ten minutes away and you don’t stop an arterial bleed, that person is not going to make it.
 That’s the simple truth.

-During GWOT, thousands of troops had their lives saved by commercial/ready-made tourniquets being applied to their arms or legs.
+During the GWOT, thousands of troops had their lives saved by commercial/ready-made tourniquets applied to their arms or legs.
 An open femoral artery in Iraq and an open artery in Indiana result in the same outcome — a dead patient.

-In the United States, high speed car crashes often result in partially or completely amputated limbs.
+In the United States, high-speed car crashes often result in partially or completely amputated limbs.
 If an imbecile crashes into your car and your child’s right arm is partially amputated with bright red blood pumping out, how are you going to stop the bleeding while you wait for an ambulance to arrive?

 Something Medical includes a basic pocket trauma kit and a ready-made tourniquet.
 Tourniquet efficacy in the modern age is factually indisputable.
 Just like your handgun, you need to get training to use medical gear correctly.

-Thanks to GWOT experience, the training and gear are available to citizens nationwide.
+Thanks to GWOT experience, good training and gear are available to citizens nationwide.
 The more training and experience you have, the better decisions you will make and you just might save the life of someone you love.